-- Select stitch 55 . - For details, refer to "Selecting stitching" (page 66). - Adjust the stitch width so that it is the same as the distance between the holes in the button. - Turn the balance wheel toward you to check that the needle correctly goes into the two holes of the button.
+- Select stitch 55⊙. - For details, refer to "Selecting stitching" (page 68). - Leave automatic thread-cutting set to MFF. - Turn the balance wheel toward you to check that the needle correctly goes into the two holes of the button.

 Adjust the stitch width to the distance between the button holes.